Last Updated on January 1, 2023

 2. Position your nipple in the baby’s mouth

-3. Make sure you are holding the baby correctly and that he or she is not falling off of you
+3. Make sure you are holding the baby correctly and that they are not falling off of you

 4. Keep a good hold on both breasts, as one may leak while feeding

-5. Watch for signs that the baby is getting enough milk or full
+5. Watch for signs that the baby is getting enough milk or is full

 6. When finished breastfeeding, unlatch by slowly pulling back from the breast so as not to cause discomfort to either party involved

-The nursing session can last from 15 to 45 minutes.
-This varies from woman to woman and depends on the child’s age, weight & how much milk they need at each session.
-The American Academy of Pediatrics recommends nursing sessions lasting for around 15-20 minutes per side every few hours during the day and before going to bed at night or as needed if your baby shows signs of hunger such as rooting (turning their head towards you when hungry), mouthing, smacking lips, etc.) In terms of frequency, it will be easier for mom if she breastfeeds ‘on demand’ meaning whenever her child wants rather than adhering to strict feeding schedules.
-If this is not possible, nursing sessions should take place every two to three hours.
+A typical nursing session can last from 15 to 45 minutes.
+This varies from woman to woman and depends on the child’s age, weight and how much milk they need at each feed.
+The American Academy of Pediatrics recommends nursing sessions lasting for around 15-20 minutes per side every few hours during the day and before going to bed at night.
+This can vary if your baby shows signs of hunger, such as rooting (turning their head towards you when hungry, mouthing, smacking lips, etc.) In terms of frequency, it will be easier for a mother to breastfeed ‘on demand’, meaning whenever her child wants, rather than adhering to strict feeding schedules.
+If this is not possible, nursing sessions should occur every two to three hours.

-Breastfeeding moms can tell if their baby is getting enough milk when they see these signs
+Breastfeeding mothers can tell if their baby is getting enough milk when they see these signs:

 - They might fall asleep within a few minutes after feeding.

 - The sound of swallowing is not as strong as before.
 They might even be making a clicking noise while trying to draw milk from the breast.